pbpranavk/websockets_react_rails_todo/README.md

 - Whenever a new todo is created or an existing todo is updated or deleted, an array updated todo objects are sent to the websocket channel.

 To Run BE:
+Prerequisites: Redis should be up and running at 6379 you can change the port in config/cable.yml file

 - bundle install
 - rails s -p 8000